yogurt-foundation/yogurt-css-documentation/docs/layouts/object-fit.md

 ## Object Fit

-Utilities for manipulating how a replaced element's content should be resized.
+Utility for sets how the content of a replaced element (img or video tag) should be resized.

 ### Class